BHoM/documentation/docs/Basics/index.md

 ## Linking Software

 Across the AEC industry, regardless of our discipline, we have to work with multiple softwares during the course of any given project.
 Since there is rarely a simple solution to transfer the data from one software to another, we usually end up either doing it manually each time or writing some bespoke script to automate the transfer.
 Things get even more complex when we work across disciplines and with other collaborators.
-When the number of software to deal with becomes more than just a few, this one to one ad-hoc transfer solution quickly becomes intractable.
+When the number of software to deal with becomes more than just a few, this one-to-one translation solution quickly becomes intractable.

-![](https://raw.githubusercontent.com/BHoM/documentation/main/Images/InteropA.png)

 This is where the BHoM comes in.
-It provides a single common language between all those applications.
-Instead of creating translators between every possible pair of software, you just have to write one single link per application to connect to all the others.
+Thanks to the central common language, it is possible to interoperate between many different software.
+Instead of creating translators between every possible pair of software, you just have to write one single translator between BHoM and a target software, to then connect to all the others software.
-- A collection of translators to convert objects between the BHoM and the external software.
 We call those translators **Adapter**s.

+![](https://raw.githubusercontent.com/BHoM/documentation/main/Images/InteropA.png)

 ## Linking functionality